hahnicity/ucdpv_vent_infrastructure/README.md

     dd if=ucdpv-jessie.img bs=4M of=/dev/rdisk2s2

 #### Final configuration
+##### Network Operations and NTP Setup
+It is important to note that without a connection to an NTP server, ventilator data collection will **NOT** commence.
+At our institution network operations necessitated the RPi devices be located behind a secure firewall.
+If this is the case after consulting with NetOps then internet access to public NTP servers may not be available.
+If this is not the case at your institution then this section is unnecessary.

-If there are network restrictions present on the wifi network being used that the raspberry pis cannot access the outside internet then specific NTP servers will need to be used.
+If there are network restrictions present on the wifi network then specific NTP servers will need to be used.
 Go to `/etc/ntp.conf` and modify the file so that the NTP server addresses that are available.
 Configuration should look like